Li Pingping: Sentence and execution

 In 2003, Li and his wife were arrested by the authorities.
 In the investigation that followed, Li, in a calm manner, directed the officers to the garbage dumps, where they dug up the prostitutes' remains.
-Later on, during an interrogation with detectives, Li claimed that he had wanted to kill the "karaoke ladies" because he was jealous that they made more money than him.
-Not long after his arrest, he was brought to trial, where he was found guilty of seven murders, arson and theft, receiving the death sentence for his crimes.
-His wife, for her participation in disposing the corpses, was sentenced to 15 years imprisonment.
+Later on, during an interrogation with detectives, Li claimed that he had wanted to kill the victims because he was jealous that they made more money than him.
+The No. 1 Intermediate Court in Beijing found Li guilty of seven murders, arson, and theft, receiving the death sentence for his crimes.
+His wife, for her participation in disposing of the corpses, was sentenced to 15 years imprisonment.

-On June 15, 2004, Li Pingping was executed in Beijing's execution grounds with a single gunshot to the head.
+On 15 June 2004, Li Pingping was executed in Beijing's execution grounds with a single gunshot to the head, aged 44.
 His execution was covered in a Radio Free Asia interview with a staff member at the Shandong Psychological Counseling Center, where Li had been ordered to undergo an examination before trial.
-According to the staff member, Li had demonstrated serious mental abnormalities during the test, but these were left undisclosed until after his death.
+According to the staff member, Li showed signs for mental illness, which the staff member attributed to China's rapid social changes, but these were left undisclosed until after his death.